microsoft/jumpstart-agora-apps/contoso_supermarket/developer/freezer_monitoring/src/readme.md

 ### Test your own messages with `mosquitto_pub`

-- Follow one of the [Resources](#resources) links above to get the Baltimore.pem file
+- use the DigiCertGlobalRootG2.crt.pem file from the /mqtt2prom folder

     ```shell
     $resourceGroup = "charris-iot1"